ansible/awx/docs/workflow.md

 * Verify that workflow job template nodes can be created under, or (dis)associated with workflow job templates.
 * Verify that the permitted types of job template types can be associated with a workflow job template node.
 Currently the permitted types are *job templates, inventory sources, projects, and workflow job templates*.
 * Verify that workflow job template nodes under the same workflow job template can be associated to form parent-child relationship of decision trees.
 In specific, one node takes another as its child node by POSTing another node's id to one of the three endpoints: `/success_nodes/`, `/failure_nodes/` and `/always_nodes/`.
 * Verify that workflow job template nodes are not allowed to have invalid association.
-Any attempt that causes invalidity will trigger 400-level response.
-The three types of invalid associations are cycle, convergence(multiple parent).
+Any attempt that causes invalidity will trigger 400-level response (i.e. cycles).
 * Verify that a workflow job template can be successfully copied and the created workflow job template does not miss any field that should be copied or intentionally modified.
 * Verify that if a user has no access to any of the related resources of a workflow job template node, that node will not be copied and will have `null` as placeholder.
 * Verify that `artifacts` is populated when `set_stats` is used in Ansible >= v2.2.1.0-0.3.rc3.